Santiago K. Garcia

 Tyler O. Riley

-Tyler officially joined the Grind to Fly team in October of 2020.
-Tyler uses his experience in functional fitness to provide practical information on strength development and injury prevention.
-Tyler served as an initial evaluator for The Grind to Fly System: An Introduction to Elite Aviation Fitness, and is excited to expand his role within the organization.
+Tyler joined the Grind to Fly team in October of 2020.
+He uses his experience in functional fitness to provide practical information on strength development and injury prevention.
+Tyler served as an initial evaluator for The Grind to Fly System: An Introduction to Elite Aviation Fitness, and directly contributed to the 23d Fighter Group Pre-Flight Manual for Human Performance by creating the physical warm-up routine.